na-na-hi/renget/archive/unesm.md

 "I think I may have some Welsh ancestry, because right now I am filled with the overwhelming desire to shag a sheep."

+Macom set his pencil down.
 "Do you want to make your own maps from now on?"

 I began ushering Cyndaquil out of the war room, but he refused to quit.
 "Just think about it!
 I wanna beep the sheep!"